 What Is the Retirement Age for Women?

-Women in the U.S. typically retire around age 66, although there are certainly exceptions.
+Women in the U.S. typically retire between age 60 and 69, with the average age being 64, according to the National Council on Aging.
+But there are certainly exceptions.
 Plus, different sources cite different numbers.
 For example, The Center for Retirement Research reports an average retirement age for women at 63 years old (with men in that study retiring at 65).

 Again, there is no gender-specific retirement age, broadly speaking.
 But certain benefit programs might require you to wait until you reach a certain age to take benefits.